David Sawers: Rationing the irrational - Health Insurance & Protection

 But no behaviour is rational or irrational to everyone, of course – because behaviours are human.

-As adman and all-round brainbox Rory Sutherland points out, marketeers and product development departments often get shipwrecked trying to cater to what they would imagine to be consumers’ “rational” economic impulses.
+As adman and all-round brainbox and good egg Rory Sutherland points out, marketeers and product development departments often get shipwrecked trying to cater to what they would imagine to be consumers’ “rational” economic impulses.

 The absurdity of the need for pensions auto-enrolment speaks volumes about the “rationality” or otherwise of most of us.
 Economists and actuaries at pensions providers and employee benefit consultancies have gone to the grave bewildered by the fact that many – if not most – people turn down what is, effectively, free money in terms of pensions contributions.